 We do have an old keyboard at home.
 But it won’t work with modern technology and doesn’t have good enough sound to meet the teacher’s requirements.
 We also have a high-end digital piano and a 6-foot grand, but good luck fitting either of those into a dorm room!

 So we went keyboard shopping today, and after a couple of stores, decided on one.
-It’s a Roland, which is my husband’s preferred make, and the same make as our digital piano, so Jon Morgan is already familiar with the technology.
+It’s not just a keyboard; it’s a full-blown digital piano.
+It’s a Roland, which is my husband’s preferred make, and the same make as our more sophisticated digital piano, so Jon Morgan is already familiar with the technology.
 And it cost way more than the amount the school will reimburse.
 But I do think he’ll like the one we bought!

 And it may keep him safely in his room instead of in the higher-COVID19-risk environment of the practice rooms in the music department.